Electronic Dissertation Defense

 The University of Kentucky Graduate School participates in the Survey of Earned Doctorates (SED), which is conducted each year by the National Opinion Research Center.
 It is required that doctoral candidates complete this survey as part of the final submission process.

-Direct questions to the Degree Certification Officer for your program.
+Direct questions to the Academic Affairs Officer for your program.